Overview Of Reverse Mortgages

 The Home Equity Conversion Mortgage (HECM) is the name for the FHA-insured and government-regulated reverse mortgage program, which enables you to withdraw some of the equity in your home with no requirement of repayment for as long as you live in the home.
 The HECM is a safe plan that can give older Americans greater financial security.
 Many retirees use it to supplement Social Security, meet unexpected medical expenses, make home improvements and more.
 You can receive additional free information about reverse mortgages in general by contacting the National Council on Aging at (800) 510-0301 or downloading their free booklet, “Use Your Home to Stay at Home,” a guide for older homeowners who need help now.
 It is smart to know more about reverse mortgages, and decide if one is right for you!

-To be eligible for a reverse mortgage, you must be least 62 years old and own your home.
-You must have equity in the house to pay off any outstanding balances, and you must live in the home.
-You are also required to receive consumer information free or at very low cost from a HECM counselor
+To be eligible for a reverse mortgage, you must be least 62 years old, as well as own and live in your home.
+Secondly, there must be enough equity in the house to pay off any outstanding balances.
+In addition, you are required to receive consumer information free or at very low cost from a HECM counselor

 Yes.
 You may apply for a HECM regardless of whether or not you purchased your home with an FHA-insured mortgage.